WEMA Board of Directors

 Members represent a wide swath of diverse and varied disciplines.
 The membership committee is tasked with finding individuals that represent views from both educational and industry backgrounds.
 In many instances the committee will invite community leaders to recommend those with experience outside of the traditional realms.
 For example, we have directors from online businesses, including many that began as startups while the principals were still in graduate programs.

 Lee Michel is one example.
 His model works with the unusual combination of educators and individual doctors’ and lawyers’ websites to provide insight into how small web based enterprises such as individual professionals can share knowledge that informs their growth and success in very competitive environments.
-An upside for Lee Michel while he was doing research into doctors’ practices and websites with an emphasis on sports medicine was that he actually found a doctor who helped him with his own chronic The doctor was Dr. Physio who has been treating tennis elbow, elbow pain, wrist pain and shoulder pain that is associated with tennis elbow, and golfer’s elbow for the past 25 years.
+An upside for Lee Michel while he was doing research into doctors’ practices and websites with an emphasis on sports medicine was that he actually found a doctor who helped him with his own chronic sports injury.
+The doctor was Dr. Physio who has been treating tennis elbow, elbow pain, wrist pain and shoulder pain that is associated with tennis elbow, and golfer’s elbow for the past 25 years.
 He has his offices in Las Vegas.
 Dr. Physio works with professional, college and high school athletes, as well as regular folks.
 Lee went to Las Vegas where he had a comprehensive evaluation.
 Dr. Bob Physio then created a specific rehab program that included exercises, joint mobilization and stretching techniques to assist Lee in overcoming his overcome pain, muscle weakness, and joint restrictions.
 Lee is now back on the tennis courts and by following Dr. Physio’s program has remained “tennis elbow” pain-free ever since!
+Of course he takes better care of his body now that he is older.
+And he swears by his jacuzzi.
+Honestly, I don’t know if its the jacuzzi or the exercises he learned from Dr. Physi, but he’s pain free.
+But I digress.

 The NY Times has often cited the WEMA model as an example of non-traditional education/industry partnerships, focusing on the building of audiences for diverse sets of businesses.
 One successful area has been in search engine optimization, where many of our graduates now have established consulting businesses whose goals include learning how to use search engines to drive traffic to specific businesses.